philayres/em-secure-api/README.md

          }  } )"

-In previous versions we of em_server the psuedo random key used to encrypt the configuration was stored into `/dev/shm`.
+In previous versions of em_server the psuedo random key used to encrypt the configuration was stored into `/dev/shm`.
 Although this RAM storage might offer a a little security enhancement, the changes required to permissions to access this on distros like Ubuntu Server seemed to outweigh the benefits.
 Now, the config file key is placed in the more standard location `/etc/em_server/`.
 The location of this key can be changed by editing `lib/initializers/config_manager_config.rb`, so you can use '/dev/shm' or some other more obscure location (or presumably a network server) if you prefer.